Why Titan in Connecticut

 Locally owned, locally operated, locally insured.
 CT State License #3274113.

-Joseph Montuori, our founding member, is a NICET Level IV Senior Engineering Technician with over 17 years of fire alarm contracting experience in Connecticut.
-NICET Level IV is the senior tier of the NICET program — the credential trusted by fire marshals nationwide for fire alarm system design.
+Joseph Montuori, SET, is a NICET Level IV Senior Engineering Technician — the senior tier of the NICET program and the credential trusted by Connecticut fire marshals for fire alarm system design.

 The work shows up in our drawings: code-compliant drawings with NFPA 170 symbols, voltage-drop and battery calculations, sequence of operations, and AHJ submittal packages that get reviewed and approved without rework.